paladin-t/HyperBullet/README.md

 ## Description

-This project is still under early development.
+**This project is still under early development.**

-* Pick weapon
-* Attack enemies
-* Death
-* Another more expedition
+Hyper Bullet is a top-down action game replenished with agreeable vaporwave aesthetics, pure joy of combat and gunplay rhythm.

+Pick up a weapon, defeat oncoming enemies, survive in infinite crises, and write down your own legend...

 ## Operations